DanieleF36/SE-II---Queue-Management-/README.md

 GET /api/courses: route does not require authentication, it can still return a list of services or information about available services.

 GET /api/services/<id>: request does not require authentication, it would return specific information about a service identified by <id>

+POST /api/services/<id> request requires authentication, it typically means that the user is trying to make a specific modification or take action on the service identified by <id>

+GET /api/servicesbycounter/:id  request requires authentication appears to be designed to retrieve information about the services available at a specific counter identified by :id.

+api/nextCustomer/:id  request appears to be designed to retrieve information about the next customer to be served at a specific counter identified by :id.